OCA/l10n-brazil/l10n_br_sale_product/readme/DESCRIPTION.rst

-This module extends the standard Odoo sale module for Brazil.
-Especially it deals with the propagation of the fiscal operation and fiscal comment.
-This module can be used both with or without the "NFe" electronic invoicing so it does not provide the NFe support itself.
+This module extends the standard Odoo sale module for Brazil, specially when selling products with NFe's.

+It deals with the propagation of the fiscal operation and fiscal comment.
+I also displays the following sale total details:

+* untaxed amount
+* taxes
+* gross amount (valor bruto)
+* shipping (frete)
+* costs (outros custos)
+* insurance (seguro)